NotaInutilis/Super-SEO-Spam-Suppressor/README.md

 This list is, as any good adblocking tool is, an attempt to escape this neverending capitalist coercition and attention theft.
 All of the tech giants play this game so consider also using a social media blocklist.

+This blocklist is left in the [public domain (Do What The Fuck You Want To Public License)](https://github.com/NotaInutilis/Super-SEO-Spam-Suppressor/blob/main/LICENSE).

 ## Browser extensions

 ### uBlacklist syntax